greenermoose/ogre/BuildingOgre.md

 First make sure CMake has generated a build system for you, which you will now use to build Ogre.

-If you are using Visual Studio, find the file OGRE.sln.
+If you are using Visual Studio, find the file `OGRE.sln`.
 Open it and compile the target *BUILD_ALL*.

-Similarly you will find an Xcode project to build Ogre on MacOS.
+If you are using Xcode, find the file  to build Ogre on MacOS.

 Or, to build from a command line: